The Hamptons shoreline at golden hour, Atlantic dunes and beach grass under a low summer sun

 The Roundtree Amagansett

-Eight design cottages on a wildflower meadow — Amagansett's quiet alternative to the Bridgehampton scene.
+Design-led cottages and rooms set among the meadows, Amagansett's quiet alternative to the Bridgehampton scene.

 From $1,100